 - Shipping & receiving of packages (USPS only - see package information below)

 - Priority mail (Priority Mail envelopes & boxes are available)

 - Global Priority mail

 Services not available through the University Post office include:

 The University Post Office currently does not stock items such as manila envelopes, padded envelopes, or bubble wrap.
 These items are available at the University Bookstore.

-All services provided by the University Post Office may be paid for at the time in cash or with a credit card.
-Credit card transactions may be made from 9:00 am - 2:00 pm daily.
-Transactions after 2:00 pm must be paid for in cash.
+All services provided by the University Post Office may be paid for at the time in cash or with a credit or debit card.
+Credit/debit card transactions may be made from 9:00 am - 2:45 pm daily.
+Transactions after 2:45 pm must be paid for in cash.
 Personal checks are not accepted unless the individual is a faculty or staff member.

 Money Orders must be paid for in cash only.